Kosovo War: By Kosovo Albanian forces

-The ICTY convicted KLA commander Haradin Bala for murder, torture and cruel treatment in the Lapušnik prison camp, and sentencted him to 13 years’ imprisonment.
+On 30 November 2005. the ICTY convicted KLA commander Haradin Bala for murder, torture and cruel treatment in the Lapušnik prison camp, and sentencted him to 13 years’ imprisonment.
 Fatmir Limaj and Isak Musliu were acquitted.

-In 2008, Carla Del Ponte published a book in which she alleged that, after the end of the war in 1999, Kosovo Albanians were smuggling organs of between 100 and 300 Serbs and other minorities from the province to Albania.

 In March 2005, a UN tribunal indicted Kosovo Prime Minister Ramush Haradinaj for war crimes against the Serbs.
 On 8 March, he tendered his resignation.
 Haradinaj, an ethnic Albanian, was a former commander who led units of the Kosovo Liberation Army and was appointed prime minister after winning an election of 72 votes to three in the Kosovo's Parliament in December 2004.
 Haradinaj was acquitted on all counts along with fellow KLA veterans Idriz Balaj and Lahi Brahimaj.
 The Office of the Prosecutor appealed their acquittals, resulting in the ICTY ordering a partial retrial.
 On 29 November 2012 all three were acquitted for the second time on all charges.
-The trials were rife with accusations of witness intimidation, as media outlets from several different countries wrote that as many as nineteen people who were supposed to be witnesses in the trial against Haradinaj were murdered (the ICTY disputed these reports).
+The trials were rife with accusations of witness intimidation, as media outlets from several different countries wrote that as many as nineteen people who were supposed to be witnesses in the trial against Haradinaj had been murdered.
+The ICTY dismissed the claims.

+In 2026 at The Hague, Hashim Thaçi, a senior KLA leader during the conflict, was convicted and sentenced to 25 years' imprisonment for war crimes.
+He was found guilty of the murder of 96 political opponents and alleged collaborators with Serbian forces in the 1990s, illegal detention of 385 people, torture of 303 and of the cruel treatment of 49 as part of a joint criminal enterprise.
+He was cleared of six charges of crimes against humanity.